 Welcome and Advice Letters

 One of my favorite activities was to have my current students write welcome letters for the new students who would be arriving in the fall.
-As a class, we used the chart shown on the right to brainstorm ideas in three areas: academics, advice, and activities.
+As a class, we used the graphic organizer shown on the right to brainstorm ideas in three areas: academics, advice, and activities.
 (Download it here.)
 Then each student wrote a letter divided into those three paragraphs.
 Brainstorming in this way helped them to organize their letters in a logical sequence.
 My students loved sharing advice and information about what the new students could expect, and they gave them little tips for success.
 We did some peer editing, and wrote or typed final copies.
 The last step was decorating envelopes and placing their letters in the envelopes for me to save for the next fall.
 Hint: Be sure you make a note in your plan book about where you save those letters!

 Read Aloud Marathons